Library

 The advantage I have in remembering everything is that I recall how it should feel to do those things, and it's easier to reach a point where I don't have to think about it anymore actively.

-The disadvantage of it is that I have to start over every life.
+The disadvantage of it is that I have to start over every time.
 Right from the beginning.
 It can be frustrating.
 But I can't avoid it.

-Going to the library gave me a general idea of where I am in the world and what this life's history is going to be remembered like.
+Visiting the library gave me a general idea of where I stand in the world and what this life's history will be remembered for.
 The books they keep in the Library tell me who believes they are the victors and who the losers.
-Knowing a country's foundation is always beneficial so that you can avoid mistakes.
+Knowing a country's foundation is always beneficial, as it helps you avoid mistakes.